 Eligibility to receive financial assistance is based on household income.
 The consumer first reports their projected household income for the upcoming year.
 Georgia Access then validates the reported number against the previous year's tax record for accuracy and tax credit purposes.
 Tax credits are calculated on taxable income using the following types of income:

+- Wages/salaries

-- Wages/salaries - Social Security retirement and Social Security disability
+- Social Security retirement and Social Security disability

+- Unemployment

+- Self-employment

+- Tips and gratuities

 6 See Internal Revenue Bulletin: 2021-35 for more information.

 7 See Poverty Guidelines | aspe.hhs.gov for more information.